Thuotracy/javascript-style-changer/README.md

 # Javascript-style-changer
 #  Description

-This is a website that changes CSS styling with JavaScriptt
+This is a website that changes CSS styling with JavaScript

 ## Live link
 https://thuotracy.github.io/javascript-style-changer/